 The Right to Bail in Utah Criminal Case

-- Felony while on probation or parole for a different felony.
+- A felony while on probation or parole for a different felony.

-- Felony while already out on bail for a different felony.
+- A felony while already out on bail for a different felony.

-- Felony offense and the court, by clear and convincing evidence, finds them to be a danger to the community.
+- A felony offense and the court, by clear and convincing evidence, finds them to be a danger to the community.

-- Felony offense and the court determines that they are a flight risk by clear and convincing evidence.
+- A felony offense and the court determines that they are a flight risk by clear and convincing evidence.

-- Felony offense, was released on bail, and then violated a material term of that bail.
+- A felony offense, but the defendant was released on bail and then violated a material term of that bail.

-- Domestic violence offense where the court finds the defendant is a danger to the victim if released on bail.
+- A domestic violence offense where the court finds the defendant is a danger to the victim if released on bail.

-Generally, a total denial of bail is reserved for more serious cases.
-These are defendants who probably committed a violent offense and have lengthy criminal histories or may pose a danger to their communities.
+Generally, a total denial of bail is reserved for more serious cases, like defendants who committed a violent offense and have lengthy criminal histories or may pose a danger to their communities.
 Most people are granted bail, and that bail must be reasonable.
 Reasonable bail means that the conditions or terms of your bail must be the least restrictive possible that ensure your appearance in court, the safety of victims and witnesses, the safety of the public, and that you will not obstruct the criminal justice process.